datameshgroup/fusioncloud-sdk-java/README.md

 Socket connection is managed for every transaction request.
 To send a transaction request, call `fusionClient.sendMessage(request, serviceID);`
-- **The serviceID of the transaction should be UUID, it can also be generated using `MessageHeaderUtil.generateServiceID();`.
+- The serviceID of the transaction should be UUID, it can also be generated using `MessageHeaderUtil.generateServiceID();`.
-- - **The request is built using [Java Fusion SDK](https://github.com/datameshgroup/fusionsatellite-sdk-java). see sample code below.
+- The request is built using [Java Fusion SDK](https://github.com/datameshgroup/fusionsatellite-sdk-java).
+- Sample code:

 ```